ClouDesire/docusaurus/docs/channel.md

 * actors down the chain cannot visualize any data that relies to an actor up the chain (example: reseller cannot see the price at which its distributor is buying a given product)
-* prices can be decided by each actor relating to its adjacent down the chain, or RRP can be forced by Parent
+* prices can be decided by each actor relating to its adjacent down the chain
 * prices for each service can be set different between peers by the actor up the chain
 * Parent can deactivate one or more distribution tiers (up to Parent selling